 Why are they unused?

-2: You could offer five, ten or fifty different wellbeing resources to your employees, and still struggle with low engagement rates.
+- Too many.
+You could offer five, ten or fifty different wellbeing resources to your employees, and still struggle with low engagement rates.
 If you try to please everyone by signing as many contracts with suppliers as you can, the race will be endless.

-By just putting all your resources in one, easy to access, place , you should see your engagement rates improving, and that’s a good start.
+By just putting all your resources in one, easy to access, place, you should see your engagement rates improving, and that’s a good start.
 There are options to offer a tremendous amount of choices to people (not only 5 or 10 benefits, but 100’s) all in one place, without having to deal with thousands of suppliers.
 As you can imagine, BetterSpace is one of them…

 What is the difference between choice and personalisation?
 Empowerment.
 When you offer a solution which proactively suggests recommendations based on the individual’s needs and preferences, you empower them to try solutions which they will enjoy and get something from.
+Everyone has a different wellbeing journey and offering personalised suggestions can help a lot of employees discover new ways to take care of themselves.

 Only pay for what is being used